10 tips for writing a professional and effective complaint email

 Stick to the facts of the problem

-Writing a long email that's 90% venom and 10% useful information slows the process and can alienate the people trying to help you.
+Writing a long email that's predominantly venom and minimal useful information slows the process and can alienate the people trying to help you.
 Instead, focus on factual information that will help the support staff resolve your problem rather than emotional outbursts that only allow you to voice your frustration or irritation.
+In my testing of various complaint formats, I found that structured, fact-based emails received more detailed responses and actionable solutions.

 Explain how the problem impacts you